 Where there are practical labs, students will be required to review and sign an Acknowledgement of Safety and Responsibilities form (See appendix A).

 Personal protective equipment is the responsibility of the student.
-CSA approved safety glasses and CSA approved safety shoes are required for all practical labs.
+CSA approved safety glasses and CSA approved safety shoes or boots are required for all practical labs.
 Proper attire is also required.
 Your instructor will discuss these requirements with you in advance.

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op placements if applicable.
 Students are expected to respond to their invitation through their Student Portal.
 Convocation ceremonies are held in the spring and fall of each academic year.
 Students, who take longer than the advertised program length, are responsible for completing any new or additional courses due to a program design change.